7 Ways to Stop Wasting Time at Home

 Laundry: I like to do a day’s load, but we’re all different.
 If it makes sense for your schedule, you might like to knock out all your laundry in one go.

 Menu Planning: Think of your week ahead.
 Instead of deciding on meals daily, why not sketch out a week’s worth of dinners on Sunday?
-This streamlines your grocery shopping and takes the daily “what’s for dinner?” stress out of the equation.
-And if you’re feeling super organized, you can even plan breakfasts and lunches, too!
+If you’re feeling super organized, you can even plan breakfasts and lunches, too.

-Writing Cards: Got a slew of birthdays or events coming up?
-Don’t write cards one by one on the day.
+Writing Cards: Don’t write cards one by one on the day.
 Instead, set aside a quiet hour to get all your cards, a pen, and perhaps a cup of tea.
-Write them all in one go, addressing and stamping them too.
+Write them all together, addressing and stamping them too.
 Store them chronologically, and you’ll never miss sending out a card on time again.

-Wrapping Gifts: Whenever you buy a gift, why not have a dedicated “wrapping session” instead of stashing it away to wrap later?
-Gather all the gifts you’ve accumulated over a month or before a holiday season, put on some music or a podcast, and get wrapping.
-With all your paper, ribbons, and tags out, you’ll get into a rhythm, making the task feel festive and fun rather than a chore.
+Wrapping Gifts: Gather all the gifts you’ve accumulated over a month or before a holiday season, put on some music or a podcast, and get wrapping.
+With all your paper, ribbons, and tags out, you’ll get into a rhythm and it’s wya faster than doing them separately.

 Of course, there are many, many more ways to do this.
 Think of tasks where getting ready is the hardest part, and make use of all that hard work.